Nick Adenhart: Los Angeles Angels of Anaheim (2008–2009)

 As a result, he was brought up to the Angels' major league roster, and was scheduled to make his debut on May 1, pitching on three days' rest.
 Shortstop Maicer Izturis was placed on the disabled list when Adenhart was brought up.

 "I got called up, and I was realizing a dream.
 I felt like I had to not give up any runs and throw a shutout every time out and wow everybody.
 I put pressure on myself.
 That was enough of that.
 I'm just having fun now."

 — —Nick Adenhart reflecting on the 2008 season, Baseball America, April 6, 2009.

-Adenhart made his Major League debut as the starting pitcher against the Oakland Athletics at home in Angel Stadium of Anaheim.
+Adenhart made his MLB debut as the starting pitcher against the Oakland Athletics at home in Angel Stadium of Anaheim.
 At the time, he was the youngest active-roster pitcher in the major leagues.
 In his debut, he gave up five earned runs and walked five in two innings, earning a no-decision in a 15–8 loss.
 Adenhart was disappointed in his first appearance, saying, "I let down the team first.
 You always want to go out and prove yourself to your teammates and your manager and your coaches.
 I was a disappointment to myself also."
 His second start was against the Kansas City Royals, where he earned another no-decision, allowing three earned runs and striking out three over 4 1/3 innings in a 5–3 win by the Angels.
-The reaction to his second start was more positive, with manager Mike Scioscia saying that "it was definitely a start in the right direction."
+The reaction to his second start was more positive, with manager Mike Scioscia saying, "it was definitely a start in the right direction."
 Adenhart earned his only career decision, a victory, on May 12, 2008, against the Chicago White Sox in Anaheim, giving up four earned runs in 5 2/3 innings en route to a 10–7 Angels victory.
 After the win against the White Sox, Adenhart was sent back down to the Salt Lake Bees.
 He spent the rest of the 2008 season at Salt Lake, amassing a 9–13 record with a 5.76 ERA in 26 games.

 Adenhart was declared the best prospect in the Angels organization going into 2009, and was ranked 68th overall on Baseball Americas 2009 Top 100 Prospects list, citing his 158 innings pitched per year over the past three seasons.
 Adenhart earned his spot in the Angels' 2009 starting rotation during spring training.
 He appeared in six starts and had a 3–0 record with a 3.12 ERA over 26 innings pitched.
 He allowed only nine earned runs and five walks, while striking out 18.
 Adenhart opened the 2009 season as the third starter in the Angels' rotation.
 In his season debut on April 8, 2009, he earned a no-decision, giving up seven hits and no runs while striking out five batters and walking three in six innings against the Oakland Athletics at Angel Stadium of Anaheim.